joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 * Form areas collapsible to save space

 = 1.0.0 =
-* Combined favorite functionality from different widgets into a single IntelliWidget.
+* Combined favorite functionality from different plugins into a powerful content aware custom menu and featured post plugin.
 * Packaged for public consumption

 == Upgrade Notice ==

-* Added any/all option to term selection
-* replaced the_content filter with custom filter for excerpts
+2.3.7 Added ability to apply Nav Menus to Menu Location on per page basis.

 == Getting Started ==